SoftUni-Internal/interactive-content/EN/01-Associative-Arrays/00-Associative-Arrays.md

 The values of associative arrays can be objects, or arrays.

 Once we have a **reference** to the value, we can **manipulate** it like any other object.

+In the following example we declare an object which has two properties: "Tim" and "Bill".

+But "Tim" is another object, so is "Bill".
+To access Bill's contacts we need to have a reference to the object by creating the variable `billsContact`.

+Now it is easy access the properties inside the object "Bill".
+Just use the newlly created variable `billsContact`.

 ```js live
 let contacts = {